kr-g/xvenv/README.md

 `xvenv.py` can be installed with pip, or it runs as single stand-alone script.

+when installed via pip the command execution `python3 xvenv.py` can be replaced just by `xvenv`.

 # use-case: try an new application from pypi

 run

-    python3 xvenv.py setup
+    xvenv setup
-    python3 xvenv.py pip
+    xvenv pip
-    python3 xvenv.py tools -tool *the-package*
+    xvenv tools -tool *the-package*

 or just as single command

-    python3 xvenv.py make --quick -tool *the-package*
+    xvenv make --quick -tool *the-package*

-so `xvenv.py` will create a folder `.venv`, and will do there all required steps.
+so `xvenv` will create a folder `.venv`, and will do there all required steps.

 then its possible to start either with normal venv